-Whether you’re just beginning to explore magnet language programs or are already convinced that a bilingual program is the right choice for your child, welcome!
+Whether you’re just beginning to explore magnet language programs or are already convinced that German is the right choice for your child, welcome!

-Whatever your reasons for considering a German language program, you’re in great company.
-The German IS and IE programs in Miami-Dade have grown by leaps and bounds since their introduction thirty years ago.
-Today, the families in our four schools hail from more than thirty nationalities and speak more native languages at home than we can keep track of.
-But we’re all united by our interest in giving our children the best possible education and prospects for the future.
+Whatever your reasons for considering German, you’re in great company.
+The German magnet language program in Miami-Dade has grown by leaps and bounds since its introduction thirty years ago.
+Today, over 400 families in the program are united by their shared interest in learning a language that will give their children the best possible prospects for the future.

 A Strong Curriculum